DAdolfo/data_portfolio/README.md

 This can be an issue that's hard to catch if you don't pay proper attention, and knowing it can save a lot of time.

 Finally, we copy the installs to make along with the pipeline script and execute it.

+## Project Execution

+I'll list the steps I use to run this project:

+1. Once we're in the project in the terminal, we `cd infra`, so we can then `terraform plan`.
+2. Check that everything looks all right, and we can `terraform apply` so then we approve by typing `yes`.
+3. This should give you a CLI output of the EC2 instance's public IP address.
+Copy that and paste it into a browser followed by the port 8080, it should look something like this: `87.116.182.34:8080`.

+If the page isn't loading, wait a bit because it takes some time to get Airflow up and running.

+4. Log in with the secure user `airflow` and password `airflow`.

+5. Now that you're in the Airflow UI, trigger the s3_check_dag DAG and watch the magic happen in the Log tab :tada: